What to Look for When Buying a Used Car

 - How is the transmission?
-Is it shifting smooth?
+Is it shifting smoothly?

 - Do the brakes pulsate if you apply them lightly at highway speeds?
 Is there a grinding noise when applying the brakes?

-- Do you hear noises: tire noises, wheel bearing noises, or wind blowing through a window not sealed properly?
+- Do you hear noises: tire noises, wheel bearing noises, or wind blowing through a window that is not sealed properly?

 - Does the cruise control work?

-- See if the gauges—for example, speedometer, fuel, temperature, battery, and tachometer—are all working properly.
+- Check the gauges—for example, speedometer, fuel, temperature, battery, and tachometer—are all working properly.